Bastian/Javacord/README.md

 * The [Javacord Wiki](https://javacord.org/wiki/) is a great place to get started
 * Additional documentation can be found in the [JavaDoc](https://docs.javacord.org/api/v/latest/)

 ## How to create a bot user and get its token

 * **[Creating a Bot User Account](https://javacord.org/wiki/essential-knowledge/creating-a-bot-account/)**

+## Discord Server

+Join the [Javacord Server](https://discord.gg/0qJ2jjyneLEgG7y3) for support, status updates, or just chatting with other users.

 ## Version numbers